naissur/pure-graph/README.md

 Gets a `NodeId` node data from a graph.
 Throws an error if the node has not been found.

+##### mapNodeData : NodeId -> (NodeData -> NodeData) -> GraphData -> NodeData

+Transforms a node's data by applying mapping function.
+Returns an unmodified graph if the node hasn't been found.

 ##### hasNode : NodeId -> GraphData -> Boolean

 ...

 #### removeNode : NodeId -> GraphData -> GraphData

 Removes a node with `NodeId` id from the graph.
-Doesn't throw error if the node hasn't been found.
+Returns an unmodified graph if the node hasn't been found.

 ## Edges